-PI: Dr. Jan Molenaar
+PI: Prof. dr. Jan Molenaar

-The iTHER program
+The precision medicine program iTHER

 From class waivers to precision medicine in paediatric oncology.
 Pearson ADJ, Pfister SM, Baruchel A, Bourquin JP, Casanova M, Chesler L, Doz F, Eggert A, Geoerger B, Jones DTW, Kearns PR, Molenaar JJ, Morland B, Schleiermacher G, Schulte JH, Vormoor J, Marshall LV, Zwaan CM, Vassal G; Executive and Biology Committees of the Innovative Therapies for Children with Cancer European Consortium.
-Lancet Oncol.
-2017 (IF 33,9) Jul;18(7):e394-e404. doi: 10.1016/S1470-2045(17)30442-4.
-Review.
+Lancet Oncology.
+2017 Jul;18(7):e394-e404.
 Pubmed PMID: 28677575

 Relapsed neuroblastomas show frequent RAS-MAPK pathway mutations.
 Eleveld TF, Oldridge DA, V Bernard, J Koster, LC Daage, SJ Diskin, L Schild, N Bentahar, A Bellini, M Chicard, E Lapouble, V Combaret, P Legoix-Né, J Michon, TJ Pugh, LS Hart, JA Rader, EF Attiyeh, JS Wei, S Zhang, A Naranjo, JM Gastier-Foster, MD Hogarty, MA.
 Smith, JM Guidry Auvil.
 TBK Watkins, DA Zwijnenburg, ME Ebus, P v Sluis, A Hakkert, E v Wezel, CE vd Schoot, EM Westerhout, JH Schulte, GA Tytgat, MEM Dolman, , I Janoueix-Lerosey, DS Gerhard, HN Caron, O Delattre, J Khan, R Versteeg, G Schleiermacher, Molenaar JJ (corr. author), Maris JM.
-Nat Genet.
+Nature Genetics.
 2015 (IF 29,4) Pubmed PMID: 26121087

 Sequencing of neuroblastoma identifies chromothripsis and defects in neuritogenesis genes.
 Molenaar JJ, Koster J, Zwijnenburg DA, van Sluis P, Valentijn LJ, van der Ploeg I, Hamdi M, van Nes J, Westerman BA, van Arkel J, Ebus ME, Haneveld F, Lakeman A, Schild L, Molenaar P, Stroeken P, van Noesel MM, Ora I, Santo EE, Caron HN, Westerhout EM, Versteeg R. Nature.
 2012 (IF:41,5) Feb 22;483(7391):589-93.
 Pubmed PMID: 22367537